ReformedEngineer/HorseBetting/README.md

 ## Table of Content
 1. BaseMaterials -> this folder contains the material provided by you
-2. data -> this folder contians data on years i have managed to scrape
+2. data -> this folder contains data on years i have managed to scrape
 3. scripts -> this folder contians base scripts built but needs modifiction as am understanding data better . this is where main work will be

 ## Question /comment